 This ambitious new effort aims to set first-year students on a course that improves their four-year path to graduation and their outcomes once they depart RMC.
 This is an integrated, institution-wide approach to student success that helps students discern their individual path, take meaningful steps toward career- and future-focused experiences, track progress toward crucial milestones, and translate their learning into post-graduate outcomes that meet their goals.
 More than academics or career preparation, it’s a holistic approach to student success that builds on RMC’s existing strengths to launch our students – and our institution with it – into rare air.

-A pilot for this four-year program will begin in Fall 2025 with a cohort of 100 incoming students, in groups of 20, who will be mentored by an Academic Success Advisor through both one-on-one meetings and participation in a two-semester sequence of courses designed to effectively orient students to RMC and to help them establish and activate a meaningful plan for their college experience and beyond.
+In 2025, the College enrolled a cohort of 100 incoming students, in groups of 20, in a two-semester sequence of courses designed to effectively orient students to RMC and to help them establish and activate a meaningful plan for their college experience and beyond.
+This pilot cohort and program was led by an Academic Success Advisor, who mentored the students through both one-on-one meetings and participation in the course.

 Four-Year Approach – A Network of Support